Elizabeth "Harriot" Wilson

 Title page artwork from the first edition of The Pennsylvania Hermit, ca. 1838.
 Note William approaching on horseback, calling, "A pardon."

 Elizabeth Wilson (c.
 1762 – January 3, 1786) was an American whose execution by hanging for the purported murder of her children in southeastern Pennsylvania during the immediate post-Revolutionary War period made her a folklore figure in the late eighteenth and early nineteenth century.
-Although her responsibility for the children's deaths had not been definitively established, the hanging was carried out and a pardon, granted by the state and entrusted to her brother, William, was not delivered in time to stop the execution.
+Although her responsibility for the children's deaths had not been definitively established, the hanging was carried out and a stay of execution, granted by the state and entrusted to her brother, William, was not delivered in time to stop the execution.
 There was tremendous popular interest in her story, which quickly evolved into a tale of moral failing and divine redemption.
 Following his sister's death, William became a recluse, popularly known as The Pennsylvania Hermit.

 In some sources, William and Elizabeth are referred to as Amos Wilson and Harriot Wilson.
 However, the historical record leaves no doubt that the Hermit and his sister were named William and Elizabeth.
 The origin of these "alternate" names has never been fully explained.

 Many key elements of the Wilsons' saga are documented in the records of the Chester County Courts and the Commonwealth of Pennsylvania.
 However, the story quickly became a part of local folklore and was embellished by generations of storytellers.
 It is possible to note which elements of the tale are a part of the historical record and which might be considered suspect.
 However, "the Wilson Story" might best be considered historical fiction, as the popular tale incorporates elements of both, and even scholarly discussions of the events are at odds regarding certain details.
 The following is a synthesis of numerous, often conflicting sources and is best regarded as historical fiction.